tensorflow/tfjs/tfjs-react-native/README.md

 - Install @tensorflow/tfjs - `npm install @tensorflow/tfjs`
 - Install @tensorflow/tfjs-react-native - `npm install @tensorflow/tfjs-react-native`

+### Step 4.5: (Optional) Install and configure async-storage

+- If you want use `asyncStorageIO` (see below) to save and load models, add [async-storage](https://github.com/react-native-community/async-storage) to your project.

 ### Step 5: Test that it is working

 Before using tfjs in a react native app, you need to set the backend to `rn-webgl`.
 This is an **async